-Astana, Kazakhstan, 27-28 February 2019 – Experts from the Central Asian countries tested and studied the options of using drones for prevention of and response to emergency situations.
+Astana, February 27-28, 2019 – Experts from the Central Asian countries tested and studied the options of using drones for prevention of and response to emergency situations.

 The Center for Emergency Situations and Disaster Risk Reduction in Kazakhstan in cooperation with the UN Children’s Fund (UNICEF) organized a seminar where experts in emergency situations and specialists of the companies producing Unmanned aerial vehicles (UAV/drones) discussed technical characteristics and tested the options of using drones in cases of emergencies.